About Megan Blanton, MA, LPC, RPT

 Her desire is to help children, teens, and families process the reality of difficulty and suffering in ways that bring hope.

-She is a member of the Association for Play Therapy, the International OCD Foundation, and the Anxiety and Depression Association of America.
+She is a member of the Association for Play Therapy and the International OCD Foundation.

 She enjoys spending time with her husband, two sons, and two rescue dogs.